danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 is according to `perOrder` called on the arguments.
 See that generic function for more details.

-#### `totalOrderIs(value1, value2, check1, check2?) <> logic`

-The two values are compared as with `totalOrder`.
-The int result of that comparison are checked for equality with the one or two check values.
-If the comparison result is equal to either check value, this function returns `value2`.
-Otherwise it returns void.

-**Note:** This function exists in order to provide a primitive comparison function that returns a logic result.
-Without it (or something like it), there would be no way to define logic-semantics comparators in-language.

 #### `typeOf(value) <> .`

 Returns the type tag of the given arbitrary value.
 For transparent values,